 We appreciate that the process of getting a divorce can be a daunting task.
-This is why we offer a free 20-minute appointment so you have the opportunity to meet with a team member to demystify what is potentially a complex area of law where assets are involved.
-The Family Justice Council recently published a Guidance Note for parties to consider the financial implications of divorce.
+This is why we offer a free 20-minute appointment so you have the opportunity to meet with a team member to demystify what is potentially a complex area of law where assets are involved, especially involving international assets and pensions.
+It can be difficult to also separate matrimonial from non-matrimonial assets as well.
+The Family Justice Council published a Guidance Note for parties to consider the financial implications of divorce.

 The main areas of focus when looking at the division of assets are to consider the parties’ financial needs and objectives.
 This may seem fairly straightforward but we appreciate when clients are faced with detailing these needs in the forms this can become complex, especially given that there is no legal definition of ‘financial needs’.

 • What are needs, and at what level should they be met looking at the ‘circumstances of the case’?

 • The duration of provision for needs and the transition to independence.

 We then need to break down these needs when looking at: